 Work 2 double crochet into the single crochet from the previous row,

-Work a single crochet into the center space of the shell from previous row (area in between the posts-right in the center),
+Single crochet into the center space of the shell from previous row (area in between the posts-right in the center),

 Next, work 4 double crochet into the single crochet from the previous row (stitch in between the two shells),

-Work a single crochet into the center space of the shell from previous row (area in between the posts-right in the center),
+Single crochet into the center space of the shell from previous row (area in between the posts-right in the center),

 Work 4 double crochet into the single crochet from the previous row (stitch in between the two shells),